LukasSalchow/7Learnings-code-challenges-datascience/README.md

     - Data augmentation of snow days
     - Use all data with different metric e.g. a weighted one or F1 Metric
     - auroc (area under roc curve/likelihood of model distinguishing observations from two classes)

+## Why are the outputs removed from the notebook?

+My git is configured such that it automatically removes outputs from notebooks to avoid putting large generated data such as pictures into git repos.